taoensso.nippy

 [:elements {:read 4 :multiplier 2 :unsigned? true}]]

-; Type has payload of <short-count> bytes, then
+; Type has payload of <short-count> bytes, followed by

 ; <unsigned-int-count>*2 (multiplier) elements